| Costa Rica April 17 - 28, 2003 |

 Sandwich Tern - Fairly common at Tárcoles

-Feral Pigeon - Four seen whilst driving through small town north of t. on 20th and several in or around San Jose; a few also seen in Miami.
+Feral Pigeon - Four seen whilst driving through small town north of t. on 20th and several in or around San Jose; a few also seen in

 Band-tailed Pigeon - Common in highlands